-South Africa has numerous colleges and universities.
+South Africa has numerous colleges and universities for international and local students alike to choose from.
 Tuition at the country's best tertiary institutions offers good value compared to American or European establishments, and the quality of education is generally very high.
 Expat students in South Africa will have to consider factors such as cost, cultural differences and the educational structure of local institutions before they register.

 Universities in South Africa